AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Implementation.md

 # Implementation

 This topic shows you how to implement various features of ApsaraVideo Player SDK for web.
-This topic also provides sample code so that you can implement the features with ease.
+This topic also provides sample code so that you can implement these features with ease.

 ## Continuous playback

 The operations required for autoplay of the next video at the end of the current video differ based on the player type and the URL format of the next video.

--   Playback based on URLs of videos that use the same streaming protocol
+-   Playback based on the URLs of videos that use the same streaming protocol

     For an HTML5 or a Flash player, you must configure the player to subscribe to the `ended` event.
 After the player receives the `ended` event, it calls the `loadByUrl` method to load the next video based on the specified URL.
 The following code provides an example: